nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

 ..
 [1] Not supported on i.MX8ULP

 ..
-[2] Currently supported on i.MX91 and i.MX93
+[2] Currently supported on i.MX91, i.MX93 and i.MX95.

 .. note::
-  AEAD is not supported on i.MX95 and i.MX943.
+  AEAD is not supported on i.MX943.

 One-shot operations supported:
  - AEAD Encryption